 Styles and Species of Wood Counters

 One of the best aspects of wood countertops is the sheer number of options and style upgrades available.
 The basic style options include flat grain, end grain, and edge grain.
 Beyond that, wood countertops can be fabricated with inlays, checkerboard patterns, borders, and stripes (using a combination of wood species).

-Shopping for custom wood countertops, you'll begin to appreciate what fine craftsmanship can do with the myriad of species available.
-Some of the best wood species to choose are these hardwoods:
+Shopping for custom wood countertops, you'll begin to appreciate what fine craftsmanship can do with the myriad species available.
+Some of the best wood species to choose include:

 - Brazilian cherry

-Will you be using them as bar tops?
-Will they be used as butcher blocks?
+When choosing species, it's important to talk to the supplier about the end-goal for a wood countertop.
+Will it be a bar top or butcher block?
 Will there be a sink mounted underneath or on top?
-These are all important in the decision-making process, as some species perform better than others in various applications.
+Some species perform better than others in various applications.

-5 Points to Consider Before You Buy Wood Countertops
+Five Things to Consider Before Buying Wood Countertops

-- Sinks - If you are planning on installing a sink into the top, then having the surface finished with a more durable finishing material is crucial.
-Otherwise, the wood could split, warp or even blacken due to prolonged exposure to water.
+- Sinks.
+If you are planning on installing a sink into the countertop, it's crucial to finish it with a water-resistant finish.
+Otherwise, the wood could split, warp, or even blacken due to prolonged exposure to water.

 - Stains.
-If any stains occur, they can be sanded out, but you want to avoid the warping and splitting if you can.
-Just be sure to have your provider seal the countertop with a waterproof, durable sealant.
-If, however, you absolutely must use the top for a cutting surface and want to have an oiled top with a sink, just stay on top of any standing water and sand out any discoloration that occurs.
-Frequent re-oiling will be necessary in such a case.
+If any stains occur, they can be sanded out, but this will remove the wood finish, and some finishes are difficult to blend to the new with the old (oil is a notable exception).
+If you will use the top for a cutting surface and want to have an oiled top with a sink, be sure to stay on top of any standing water and sand out any discoloration that occurs.
+Frequent re-oiling will be necessary in this case.

-- Joinery - When ordering from a supplier, you really should ask how they join the strips together to form the tops.
-Finger jointed tops are a cheap solution, but also one of the worst by industry standards.
-If you cut for a sink or fixtures into your finger jointed top, you'll expose these unsightly joints and really not have much to do about it except get creative (like use a surface mount sink vs. the drop in the sink you ordered months ago).
-Finger joints don't last as long as full length strips that superior suppliers provide.
+- Joinery.
+When shopping for wood countertops, ask suppliers or fabricators how they join the wood strips together to form the tops.
+Finger-jointed tops are a cheap solution, but also one of the worst by industry standards.
+If you cut for a sink or fixtures into your finger-jointed top, you might expose the unsightly joints, and there is no way to hide them.
+Finger joints also don't last as long as the full-length strips that better-quality countertops have.